-On April 29, 2022, activist and citizen journalist Iryna Danilovych went missing in the occupied Crimea while returning home from work.
+On April 29, 2022, activist and citizen journalist Iryna Danylovych went missing in the occupied Crimea while returning home from work.
 On the same day, Russian security forces searched Iryna’s house in the village of Vladyslavivka near Feodosia, where she lived with her parents, and seized her phone and equipment.

 The representatives of the occupying power showed a search warrant but did not give Iryna’s parents a copy of the document.
 In addition, security officers did not inform them of the daughter’s whereabouts, only stating that she was allegedly arrested for 10 days for passing some “non-confidential information” to a non-governmental organization.
-As of May 7, the ninth day after she went missing, it is known nothing about where Iryna Danylovich stays and in what status.
+As of May 7, the ninth day after she went missing, it is known nothing about where Iryna Danylovych stays and in what status.

-The law enforcement agencies of the occupying power do not take effective measures to search for Iryna Danilovych.
+The law enforcement agencies of the occupying power do not take effective measures to search for Iryna Danylovych.
 Iryna’s father and lawyer filed a report on the abduction with several agencies in Crimea but received no response.
 In addition, there is information that a video capturing the moment of Iryna being abducted appeared, but Russian law enforcement agencies for a long time refused to attach this video to the case file and provide her father with a copy.

-The abduction of Iryna Danilovych has signs of enforced disappearance under the International Convention for the Protection of All Persons from Enforced Disappearance.
+The abduction of Iryna Danylovych has signs of enforced disappearance under the International Convention for the Protection of All Persons from Enforced Disappearance.
 During the search, Russian security officers informed Iryna’s parents about her arrest, but for nine days in a row they have not provided information about her whereabouts, charges brought against her, and the place and time of possible court hearings in her trial.
 In addition, the detainee does not have access to a lawyer, as a result of which she is deprived of legal aid.

-Iryna Danilovych worked as a nurse.
+Iryna Danylovych worked as a nurse.
 She was also a citizen journalist, covered the problems of the health care system in Crimea and disseminated information about the war in Ukraine.
 Before the war, Danilovych cooperated with several media and human rights initiatives (InZhyr-Media, Crimean Trial) and ran her own project, Crimean Medicine Unwrapped, speaking about the rights of health professionals.
 Danilovych also took an active part in the trade union movement and headed the Crimean branch of the Alliance of Physicians.
 Hence, Danilovych was subjected to administrative pressure and was fired from the substance misuse department of the Feodosia Medical Association.
 She was threatened with a lawsuit because of her trade union activities.